NikamAniket/BOOK_RECORD_MANAGEMENT-/README.md

-# BOOK_RECORD_MANAGEMENT-
+# book-record-management-10567

 This is a book record management API Backend for the management of records and books

 # Routes and Endpoints

 ## /users

-POST: Create a new user✅
+POST: Create a new user ✅
-GET: Get all list of users✅
+GET: Get all list of users ✅

 ## /users/{id}

-GET: Get a user by id✅
+GET: Get a user by id ✅
-PUT: Update a user by id
+PUT: Update a user by id ✅
 DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid)

 ## /users/subscription-details/{id}